Predicting Forecast Error for the HRRR Using LSTM Neural Networks: A Comparative Study Using New York and Oklahoma State Mesonets: Summary and Conclusions

+The LSTM predicted error fields provide station-specific, real-time guidance on the expected magnitude and direction of HRRR forecast bias, enabling forecasters to adjust deterministic output accordingly.
+This framework can support more informed decision-making by identifying when and where forecast confidence should be reduced, particularly in regimes associated with known model deficiencies.
 Overall, the relative accuracy of these results underscores the potential for targeted ML approaches to substantially enhance forecast error prediction in high-resolution NWP systems, such as the HRRR.
 This application offers forecasters a reliable means of assessing forecast uncertainty at the point of use, and can be applied to other high-resolution NWP systems of interest at any mesonet.